-At first glance, Freckle (formerly Front Row) seems to be intended for practice and reinforcement, but a closer look reveals valuable teaching resources and opportunities for engagement.
-For example, if you're working on a specific Common Core standard -- say, 4.NBT.4 -- a simple click from the dashboard gives you access to a host of instructional materials, including videos and lessons from YouTube, Khan Academy, and LearnZillion.
-Students can complete teacher-assigned activities or practice skills independently, getting feedback and earning coins that they can spend on virtual goods in the Piggy Store.
-Teachers can also customize printable worksheets and activities in a variety of subject areas in order to address specific standards for which students need more practice.
+At first glance, Freckle seems to be intended for practice and reinforcement, but a closer look reveals valuable teaching resources and opportunities for differentiation and inquiry-based learning.
+A simple click from the dashboard gives you access to a host of instructional materials, including videos and lessons from YouTube, Khan Academy, and LearnZillion.
+Students can complete teacher-assigned activities as exit tickets or quick checks for understanding, or they can practice skills independently, getting feedback and earning coins to spend on virtual goods in the Piggy Store (although the dashboard is different for older students).
+Teachers can also customize printable worksheets and activities in order to address specific standards for which students need more practice.

-At any point, you can have students complete an adaptive 10-30 minute pre-assessment for any domain.
+At any point, assign students an adaptive pre-assessment for any domain.
 Afterward, check your dashboard to gauge their progress, and assign more practice as needed.
 Using this information, you can group your students accordingly to encourage more social learning.
-Though kids have the option to use either the web or the tablet app, they're likely to find the app more appealing; the touch interface may allow better manipulation of tools such as the virtual scratch pad and highlighting feature.Continue reading Show less
+Though kids have the option to use either the web or the tablet app, they're likely to find the app more appealing; the touch interface may allow better manipulation of tools such as the virtual scratch pad and highlighter.Continue reading Show less

-Using Freckle's numerous and varied resources, students can become fluent in key skills they need to master learning concepts across subject areas.
-Students receive timely feedback, and they'll have access to virtual manipulatives such as number lines, graphs, shapes, highlighting tools, and more.
-Teachers can also scaffold reading passages across subject areas, enabling students to comprehend at their level as they practice skills.
-Since Front Row is adaptive, students will progress to more challenging content within the domain as they achieve mastery.
-While the pre-assessments provide a good diagnostic baseline for monitoring student progress, younger students might need some help getting started while more advanced students may have to answer multiple low-level questions before they're challenged.
+Using Freckle's expansive library of resources, students can become fluent in key skills needed to master learning concepts across subject areas.
+Students receive timely feedback, and they'll have access to virtual supports, such as calculators, highlighters, videos, read-aloud, and a scratch pad.
+Teachers can also scaffold reading passages across subject areas, enabling students to comprehend at their level without sacrificing content knowledge.
+Since Freckle is adaptive, students will progress to more challenging content within the domain as they achieve mastery.
+While the pre-assessments provide a good diagnostic baseline for monitoring student progress, they can be lengthy.
+Younger students might need some help getting started, while more advanced students may have to answer multiple low-level questions before they're challenged.

-Once students complete the pre-assessments, they're given appropriate activities to help them master more advanced skills.
-Teachers can also assign automatically differentiated, printable worksheets which, while not as interactive as on-screen exercises, should provide enough of a challenge to engage kids.
+Once students complete the pre-assessments, teachers can differentiate by assigning appropriate activities to help them master more advanced skills.
 With the School Edition, teachers can assign benchmark assessments to measure progress over time, identify strengths and weaknesses, or zero in on standards before a high-stakes state assessment.
-Freckle can be an excellent supplement to a dynamic classroom where students create, collaborate, and problem-solve, but teachers should be careful when assigning content to ensure a balance of skill practice and activities that promote deeper analysis, reflection, and concept application.
+Freckle can be an excellent supplement to a dynamic classroom where students create, collaborate, and problem-solve, but there's no place within the tool where teachers can give students direct feedback.
+As such, teachers should be mindful of their role as a learning coach to ensure a balance of digital skill practice and classroom activities that promote deeper analysis, reflection, and concept application.